Fkaragu/Blog/README.md

-## One Minute Pitch
+## Blog
-## Pitch is a web application that gives you 60 seconds to pitch your idea.
+## Blog is a web application that allows users / writers to view and comment on blogs posted.
-### 08 February 2019
+### 15 February 2019
 #### By **[Francis T Karagu]**

 ## Description
-Pitch is a web application that provides a platform for the user to pitch his / her idea and get comment on it from the public.
-For one to see the comment or pitch an idea you must have signed in mean you have to be a user.
+Blog is a web application that provides a platform for the user to comment on blogs posted and allows writers the opportunity to create blogs.

 ## Specifications
 ### Who is the target User?
-* Anyone who wants to Pitch an idea and get feedback.
+* Anyone who wants to review, share , comment and advice the public.

 ### Front-end/User Interface Logic Objectives
-* By default the page will load and provide three categories and a sign up option.
+* By default the page will load and provide two options and a sign up option.
-* Home: This is the current landing page
-* Interview: This is the section to be used for pitching Interview related statements
-* Pickup Line: This is the section to be used for pitching Pickup line related statements
+* Post a Blog: This section will be used by writers who want to post a blog.
+You will be required to login to access this section.
-* Promotion: This is the section to be used for pitching Promotion related statements
+* Read a Blog: This section will be used by users who want to comment on blogs.
 * Sign In: This is the section to be used for signing in or creating new members.

 ### Back-end/Business logic Objectives